mimolabs/mimo-ce/docs/install-docker.md

 ## Login to your server

-bla bla bla
+bla bla bla write some guff in here.

-Using your favourite shell, including putty or ssh, login to your newly created server:
+Using your favourite shell (like putty or ssh) - login to your newly created server:

 ```
 ssh root@ip-address